Updated September 2017

-Banning soft plastic lures was first introduced in the Maine state legislature in 2013, suggesting that fish were being harmed because they are carelessly discarded in or near the water and end up as litter.
+Banning soft plastic lures was first introduced in the Maine state legislature in 2013, based on a suggestion that fish were being harmed because soft plastic lures are discarded in or near the water and end up as litter.
 Maine’s Department of Inland Fisheries and Wildlife (DIFW) studied the effect of soft plastic baits and lures on fish and concluded that a ban is not warranted.
 This recommendation was adopted by the state’s legislature.
-Despite evidence pointing to the harmlessness of soft baits, legislative proposals to impose restrictions or a ban may reemerge.
+Despite evidence pointing to the harmlessness of soft baits, there is reason to believe legislative proposals to impose restrictions or a ban may reemerge.

 In May 2013, the resolve to study the effects of soft baits and biodegradable hooks in the state of Maine became law without the Governor’s signature.
 This resolve ordered the DIFW to study the effects of soft baits and non-degradable hooks on fish and other wildlife in the state.
-During ASA’s Government Affairs meeting in October 2013, the committee voted to create a working group made up of members from the leading soft bait manufacturers in the industry.
-This working group provided direction to the DIFW.
-The results of the Maine study were presented to the state legislature’s Joint Standing Committee on Inland Fisheries and Wildlife on January 28, 2014.
+The results of the Maine study were presented to the state legislature’s Joint Standing Committee on Inland Fisheries and Wildlife in January 2014.

-At ASA’s Board of Directors meeting in October of 2014, the Board adopted the motion to encourage all makers of soft plastics to provide a message on their packaging about proper disposal and to implement broader education for manufacturers and the public.
+In October 2014 ASA’s Board of Directors adopted a motion to encourage all makers of soft plastic baits to provide a message on their packaging about proper disposal and to implement broader education for manufacturers and the public.
 ASA has been carrying out this directive via its angler advocacy program, Keep America Fishing and the Pledge to Pitch It! campaign.

 There are currently no proposals to ban fishing with soft plastic lures on the Maine state legislative agenda, but ASA continues to monitor the situation in case the issue reemerges.